Tooth Pain? We’re Here to Help

 If you’re dealing with sudden tooth pain in Bunbury, there are a few things you can try at home to ease the discomfort while waiting for your appointment.

-Here are some safe, short-term strategies to consider:
+Here are some short-term strategies to consider:

 • Rinsing your mouth gently with warm, salty water can help reduce bacteria and soothe the tissue.